-If you’ve found these tips useful, and perhaps you need further in depth professional advice about healthy eating or any other topic, then please call on 07510911067 to book an appointment today.
+If you’ve found this article useful, and perhaps you need further in-depth professional advice, then please call on 07510911067 or fill in the contact form to book an appointment today.

 - Harvard T.H.
 Chan, (2019).
 The Nutrition Source.
 Vegetables and Fruits.
 [Online].
 Acceded: 20 June 2019

 - Link, R. MS, RD (2017).
 Essential Fatty Acids: What Makes These Healthy Fats So Essential?
 [Online].
 Acceded: 20 June 2019